tomslee/lsp_sample/test.md

 # A Doc For Scrutiny of LSP

-Try to type a sentence without using the letter "e".
+Try to construct paragraphs without using a symbol "e".